evaplusai/mlops3/README.md

 #### Use Case
 Train the ML model that returns the probability of customer churning.
-The problem is of type Binary Classification type and fro evaluation metrics is used F1 score.
+The problem is of type Binary Classification and for evaluation metrics is used F1 score.
 The algorithm need to maximize both precision and recall simultaneously.